openstack/governance/reference/project-testing-interface.rst

  - tox -epy34

+Projects desiring to support constrained unit tests must support:

+ - tox -epy27-constraints
+ - tox -epy34-constraints

 Requirements Listing
 --------------------

 Each project should list its operations dependencies in requirements.txt and additional dependencies required for testing in test-requirements.txt.
-If there are requirements that are specific to python3 or pypy support, those may optionally be listed in requirements-py3.txt or requirements-pypy.txt.
+If there are requirements that are specific to python3 or pypy support, those may be listed in requirements.txt or test-requirements.txt using environment makers.

 Virtual Environment Management
 ------------------------------